 I love that I share with her an ability to relish the small things in life, to appreciate the daily experiences in vivid detail.
 That I have inherited her strength and courage, and a sense of optimism and trust in life.

-Especially the uncomfortable or ‘unpopular’ ones… there is such relief in the truth of admitting the feelings are there, and letting them rise to the surface.
-They are a compass that keep me feeling at home in myself, and keep pointing the right way forward on my journey.
+Especially the uncomfortable or ‘unpopular’ ones… There is such relief in the truth of admitting the feelings are there, and letting them rise to the surface.
+They are a compass that keeps me feeling at home in myself, and pointing the way forward on my journey.

 The gold in our wounds